DanielWGross/ansible/README.md

+# CURRENTLY DOING:

+- The .zshrc file, once "complete", should probably just be on github and then a task to copy it over to where it needs to go.
+  - Reviewing oh-my-zsh plugins - Start back up at the letter "r"

+# NEXT TO DO:

+- Mac settings - Create a screenshot folder somewhere instead of dumping on desktop
+- Neovim Config
+- Config Oh My Zsh
+- Config Tmux
+- Dell Display Switcher w/ Stream Deck?

 ## Introduction

 This playbook is heavily inspired by others out there to create something that made sense for me.
 Few resouces I used along the way...